Stock market today: Asian markets slip as rising yields in the bond market pressure stocks

 U.S. futures rose slightly, and oil prices gained.

+China released a raft of data offering a mixed picture of how its slowing economy is faring.

+Exports and imports both fell in September from a year earlier as global demand remained weak.
+Customs data released Friday showed exports for September slid 6.2% to $299.13 billion in the fifth straight month of decline.
+Imports also slid 6.2%, to $221.43 billion

-China’s consumer prices in September remained flat compared to the same period last year, the National Bureau of Statistics reported on Friday, indicating persistent deflationary pressures and weak domestic demand.
+China’s consumer prices in September were flat compared to the same period a year earlier, the National Bureau of Statistics reported on Friday, indicating persistent deflationary pressures and weak domestic demand.

-Meanwhile, China’s producer price index, which measures prices that factories charge wholesalers for their products, declined for the 12th straight month.
+Meanwhile, China’s producer price index, which measures prices that factories charge wholesalers for their products, declined for a 12th straight month.

 Singapore’s economy expanded faster than expected in the third quarter, according to the preliminary government data on Friday.
 The central bank decided to maintain its current monetary policy settings for the second consecutive meeting, as core inflation remains low and concerns about economic growth persist.